poppa/pest/README.md

 }
 ```

-Ok, so now lets add a test-suite file to the tests directory.
+Ok, so now lets add a test-suite file to the `test` directory.
 By default
 `run_tests()` will scan for files ending in `*.spec.pike`, but what file globs
 to scan for can be given as second argument to `run_tests()`.
 So
 `run_tests(dir, "*.test.pike")` is perfectly fine if one prefer to name the